backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ```

 The keys of the `status` object are arbitrary strings.
 We recommend that any
-statuses, that are not strictly private within the organization, be namespaced
+statuses that are not strictly private within the organization be namespaced to
-to avoid collisions.
-Statuses emitted by Backstage core processes will for
+avoid collisions.
+Statuses emitted by Backstage core processes will for example
-example be prefixed with `backstage.io/` as in the example above.
+be prefixed with `backstage.io/` as in the example above.

 The values of the `status` object are currently left unrestricted, except that
 they must be objects.
 We reserve the right to extend this model in the future,